PfisterDaniel/PythonCCU/README.md

     $ pip install requests

+The extension *requests* is necessary to communicate with the Homematic components!

+Run example:

+* Change Username and Passwort in line 5:

+    $ cd /usr/local/addons/pythonccu/examples

+    $ nano listRooms.py

+    $ python listRooms.py

 ## Note
+Nano is not installed on the CCU, if you want to use nano please install [HM-Tools](https://github.com/fhetty/hm-tools) from a cool guy names fhetty :-)

 You can only install extensions that do not require a C compiler.

 ## Licenses: